Militaries have sought to use spy balloons for centuries. The real enemy is the wind

 According to the official, the probable cause of the course deviation was one of the oldest foes faced by military balloons: the wind.

-The balloon was first spotted over Montana on Feb.
+The balloon was first spotted by the public over Montana on Feb.
 1. The U.S. military tracked it as it drifted across the country before an F-22 Raptor brought it down with an air-to-air missile three days later.
 China has maintained that it was an "unmanned civilian airship."

 If the balloon's path really was a mistake, then the incident is just the latest in a long line of errant military balloons, which for over two centuries have been blown hither and thither by everything from breezes to gales